When you buy a Stock or an Index, you have the right to receive or obligation to pay dividends.

 How are dividends processed in your account?

 Just after market close, the dividends are automatically processed with the Cash balance in your portfolio.
-The amount will appear in your History > Other in your Cash screen.
-Also, you will see how much divided you received or paid in the detail screen of an open or closed position.
+You will see how much dividend you received or paid in the detail screen of an open or closed position (History > Trades).